 This grant may not be used for:

-Application forms with all necessary documentations should be submitted to the Digital and Multimedia Services Section of the University Library at firstname.lastname@example.org on or before the application deadlines.
+Application forms with all necessary documentation should be submitted to the Digital Initiatives and Research Cluster of the University Library at firstname.lastname@example.org on or before the application deadlines.
 Proposals received after a deadline will be considered in the next round.
-In any case, you should be able to receive an email confirming receipt of your application within three working days.
+In any case, you should expect to receive an email confirming receipt of your application within three working days.

-The proposals are evaluated by a panel comprising of library professionals and representatives from the Graduate School.
+Proposals are evaluated by a panel comprising of library professionals and representatives from the Research Committee.
 The recommended proposals are then sent to VPRD for final approval and endorsement.

 |Budget, staffing and resource requests are well planned|

 |Organisation & description of project process is clear|

 |The project results in successful and sustainable outcomes|

 |Research data or material collection is rigorous and of a high quality|

 Maximum funding for each supported project is HK$ 100,000.
 Budget items can include (1) Staff Salaries and Fringe Benefits; (2) Technical Resources and Services as needed; (3) Miscellaneous; and (4) Copyright Fees as needed.
 Travelling expenses and website launch events CANNOT be funded by the Grant.

 Principal Investigators may hire research assistants, project assistants, or student helpers on a short-term basis to help enhance the source materials for online access.
 Expected duties of these project staff may include data cleaning or enhancement, converting images to text using OCR technology, assigning subject-specific indexing data to materials, etc. Please consult the Library for input and guidance to the process.